Belgium at the FIFA World Cup: 1934 FIFA World Cup

 The group stage used in the first World Cup was discarded in favour of a straight knockout tournament.

 1938 FIFA World Cup

 1954 FIFA World Cup

 According to journalist Henry Guldemont, some of his Swiss colleagues regarded the 1954 Belgian team as "favourites for the world title" after a promising 4–4 opener against England.
 However, in the second and last group match against Italy, Belgium was defeated 1–4 and was unable to proceed to the finals.

 1970 FIFA World Cup

 1982 FIFA World Cup

-In the first game of the 1982 FIFA World Cup, held at Camp Nou, Belgium celebrated one of their most famous victories: a 0–1 win over defending champions Argentina with a goal by Erwin Vandenbergh.
-After pushing through to the second group stage of that tournament, Belgium was stunned by a Polish hat-trick from Zbigniew Boniek.
-The decisive match against the Soviet Union ended in a 0–1 loss.
+In the first game of the 1982 World Cup, held at Camp Nou, Belgium celebrated one of their most famous victories: a 1–0 win over the defending champions, Argentina, with a goal by Erwin Vandenbergh.
+After reaching to the second group stage, Belgium lost 3–0 to Polish after a hat-trick from Zbigniew Boniek.
+Their last match against the Soviet Union ended in a 1–0 loss.